Creating a security policy

 - Click on Save at the top right of the window to save changes.

-For further information on versions of policies and rule sets, refer to the section Managing versions of a policy or a rule set.
+For further information on versions of policies and rule sets, or if the icon appears next to the icon for rules regarding threats (), refer to the section Managing versions of a policy or a rule set.

 Next, assign the security policy to the agent group you want this policy to apply to, then deploy it in your environment.
 For more information, refer to the sections Assigning a security policy to agents and Deploying the SES Evolution environment